-- Motor Driven Equipment Single Speed - 1.1 Small motors (Not pumps) - a) Install a Hand-Off-Auto (HOA) or On-Off switch and a green Running pilot light at the MCC/Starter, as appropriate. - 1.2 Pump motors (< 37 kW (50 hp)) - a) At the MCC/Starter, provide: - i.
-A Hand-Off-Auto (HOA) switch - ii.
+- 1. Motor Driven Equipment Single Speed - 1.1 Small motors (Not pumps) - a) Install a Hand-Off-Auto (HOA) or On-Off switch and a green Running pilot light at the MCC/Starter, as appropriate. - 1.2 Pump motors (< 37 kW (50 hp)) - a) At the MCC/Starter, provide: - i.
+A Manual-Off-Auto (MOA) switch - ii.
 A blue Ready pilot light to indicate the motor is ready to run. - iii.
-A green Running pilot light to indicate the motor is running. - b) Install an E-Stop mushroom pushbutton at the starter, pump and motor levels.
+A green Running pilot light to indicate the motor is running. - iv.
+An amber pilot light to indicate a fault/trouble - b) Install an E-Stop mushroom pushbutton at the starter, pump and motor levels.
 Provide a Reset pushbutton to allow the pump to restart. - 1.3 Pump motors (>= 37 kW (50 hp)) - a) At the MCC/Starter, provide: - i.
-A Manual-Auto (M-A) and Start-Stop buttons - ii.
+A Manual-Off-Auto (MOA) and Start-Stop buttons - ii.
 A blue Ready pilot light to indicate the motor is ready to run. - iii.
 A green Running pilot light to indicate the motor is running. - b) Install an E-Stop mushroom pushbutton at the starter, pump and motor levels.
-Provide a Reset pushbutton to allow the pump to restart. - 1.4 In addition, if a soft starter and bypass starter are provided - a) Install a Soft Start / Bypass switch at the starter. - 2.
-Motor Driven Equipment VFD Drive - 2.1 Pump motors (< 37 kW (50 hp)) - a) At the VFD starter, provide: - i.
-A HOA switch. - ii.
-A manual speed potentiometer to be utilized in Hand mode. - iii.
-A blue Ready pilot light to indicate the motor is ready to run. - iv.
-A green Running pilot light to indicate the motor is running. - b) Install an E-Stop mushroom pushbutton at the starter, pump and motor levels.
-Provide a Reset pushbutton to allow the pump to restart. - 2.2 Pump motors (>= 37 kW (50 hp)) - a) At the VFD starter, provide: - i.
-A Manual-Auto (M-A) and Start-Stop buttons - ii.
-Install a manual speed potentiometer to be utilized in Manual mode. - iii.
-A blue Ready pilot light to indicate the motor is ready to run. - iv.
-A green Running pilot light to indicate the motor is running. - b) Install an E-Stop mushroom pushbutton at the starter, pump and motor levels.
-Provide a Reset pushbutton to allow the pump to restart. - 2.3 In addition, if a bypass starter is provided:
+Provide a Reset pushbutton to allow the pump to restart.

-a) Install a VFD / Bypass switch at the VFD starter.
+- 1.4 In addition, if a soft starter and bypass starter are provided - a) Install a Soft Start / Bypass switch at the starter. - 2.
+Motor Driven Equipment VFD Drive - 2.1 Pump motors (< 37 kW (50 hp)) - a) At the VFD starter, provide: - iv.
+A Manual-Off-Auto (MOA) switch - i.
+A manual speed potentiometer to be utilized in Hand mode. - ii.
+A blue Ready pilot light to indicate the motor is ready to run. - iii.
+A green Running pilot light to indicate the motor is running. - v.
+An amber pilot light to indicate a fault/trouble - b) Install an E-Stop mushroom pushbutton at the starter, pump and motor levels.
+Provide a Reset pushbutton to allow the pump to restart. - 2.2 Pump motors (>= 37 kW (50 hp)) - a) At the VFD starter, provide: - vi.
+A Manual-Off-Auto (MOA) switch - i.
+Install a manual speed potentiometer to be utilized in Manual mode. - ii.
+A blue Ready pilot light to indicate the motor is ready to run. - iii.
+A green Running pilot light to indicate the motor is running. - iv.
+An amber pilot light to indicate a fault/trouble. - b) Install an E-Stop mushroom pushbutton at the starter, pump and motor levels.
+Provide a Reset pushbutton to allow the pump to restart. - 2.3 In addition, if a bypass starter is provided: - a) Install a VFD / Bypass switch at the VFD starter.

-- 1. For motors > 50 hp, momentary start / stop is provided to ensure motor does not restart after brief power interruption, as is possible if a Hand position is provided. - 2.
+- 1. For motors > 50 hp, momentary start / stop is provided to ensure motor does not restart after brief power interruption, as is possible if a Manual position is provided. - 2.
 Use of Lock-Off-Stop switches will not be permitted as they imply lock-off capability for the equipment, but are not suitable for use as a disconnecting means. - 3.
 Additional safety controls may be required for equipment with safety requirements.
 An emergency-stop switch shall be a minimum requirement when there is a potential safety risk.